by Nicole Comis | October 29, 2019 | Mindset, Personal Growth

 I think of all the times my fears stopped me from achieving the things I wanted in my life.
 What are your fears preventing you from having in your life?
 A fulfilling career?
 A successful business?
 New clients?
 A loving, committed, and healthy relationship?

-You get to decide if you’re going to let your fears stand in the way of you achieving your BIG goals and dreams.
-But if you shine a spotlight on your fears, limiting beliefs, behaviors, and survival mechanisms—the crap that’s been holding you back—you can discover the courage to go after all the things you want in life!
+You get to decide if youโre going to let your fears stand in the way of you achieving your BIG goals and dreams.
+But if you shine a spotlight on your fears, limiting beliefs, behaviors, and survival mechanismsโthe crap that's been holding you backโyou can discover the courage to go after all the things you want in life!

 Nicole Comis, Certified Life & Executive Coach, helps business owners and other career-driven professionals achieve their BIG career goals while integrating more balance into their lives.
 She partners with her clients to gain clarity on what they want their future to look like, face their fears, identify obstacles holding them back, and create a plan to help them achieve BIG, stretchy goals that are outside of their comfort zone.
 Her coaching practice incorporates her client's whole life, not just their career, leading to a more balanced, productive, healthy, and happy life.
 Nicole is a graduate and certified coach from the Accomplishment Coaching Coaches Training Program and is accredited by the International Coach Federation (ICF) as a Professional Certified Coach (PCC).
 Nicole's high-energy, judgment-free, fun, no-BS approach helps men and women live a more balanced life with a career they love, fulfilling relationships, a healthy well-being, and killer confidence!

-by Nicole Comis | Sep 3, 2019 | Health + Well-being, Self-care
+by Nicole Comis | September 3, 2019 | Health + Well-being, Self-care

 Some of us think that self-care is something we need to do when we are unhealthy or depleted.
 I used to too.
 But I've learned it's more about the things we do to prevent ourselves from becoming unhealthy or depleted.